tbisaillon/credential-theft-lab/docs/gettingstarted.md

 ## Log In To Firewall

-After giving the firewall instance around 5-6 minutes to initialize, use your SSH key to log in as the admin user and set the admin password.
+After giving the firewall instance around 5-6 minutes to initialize and bootstrap, use your SSH key to log in as the admin user and set the admin password.

-## Generate GlobalProtect Gateway Certificate
+## Generate GlobalProtect Portal Certificate

 The bootstrap configuration for the firewall contains a certificate authority for you, but you need to create a certificate for the IP address of the firewall's untrust interface.